chanjant/Interval-Timer/IntervalTimer/ReadMe.md

 1. Option 1: Expo Go app
    Install the Expo Go app on your iOS or Android phone and connect to the same wireless network as your computer.
 On Android, use the Expo Go app to scan the QR code from your terminal to open your project.
 On iOS, use the built-in QR code scanner of the default iOS Camera app.

->> Kindly note that this will not work if you are using <university's Wifi>.
+>> Kindly note that this will not work if you are using university's Wifi.
 If you do not have any access to other wireless network other than university's Wifi, please use mobile data and connect laptop to mobile hotspot, otherwise, see Option 2 or 3.

 2. Option 2: iOS simulator
    Install Xcode from Macbook App Store